 We share information about the additional needs of individual children at transition meetings before they enter Reception.
 We encourage parents to share information with us and to discuss and raise any concerns they may have as early as possible.
 In the first instance, parents should discuss any concerns with the child's class teacher.
 This may then lead to a meeting with the class teacher and the special needs co-ordinator (SENDCo) to discuss next steps.
-The identification of special educational needs and disabilities (SEND) may arise as part of our usual practice of teachers meeting with senior leaders, including the SENDCo, on a half- termly basis in order to monitor and discuss the development and progress of all pupils.
-These are called pupil progress meetings.
+The identification of special educational needs and disabilities (SEND) may arise as part of our usual practice of teachers meeting with senior leaders, including the SENDCo, to monitor and discuss the development and progress of all pupils.